dimitri-yatsenko/canonical-full-ephys-pipeline/README.md

 Once you have your data directory configured with the above convention, populating the pipeline with your data amounts to these 3 steps:

-1. Insert new subjects - modify and run this [script](my_project/insert_lookup.py) to insert new subjects
+1. Insert meta information - modify and run this [script](my_project/insert_lookup.py) to insert meta information (e.g. subject, equipment, etc.)
 2. Import session data - run:

     python my_project/ingestion.py